-The Department of Sociology at Western Michigan University offers undergraduate majors and minors in criminal justice and sociology.
+Interested in sociology or criminal justice?
+The Department of Sociology at Western Michigan University offers programs in criminal justice and sociology.

-- Criminal justice students study the components of the justice system and its assumptions and implications for the larger society.
+- Criminal justice students study the components of the justice system and its assumptions and implications for society.

 - Internships are often available and many interns pursue careers in the justice system.

-- Both majors share a set of core methods and theories and both seek to understand the interdependencies of individuals, families, social groups and normative and regulatory systems in a society.
-Increasingly, this is done cross-nationally and cross-culturally as well as in direct examination of global systems of interdependence.
+- Both majors share a set of core methods and theories and both seek to understand the interdependencies of individuals, families, social groups, and normative and regulatory systems in a society.
+Increasingly, this is done cross-nationally and cross-culturally as well as an indirect examination of global systems of interdependence.

 WMU embraces collaboration and leverages resources to offer academic programs that are responsive to the needs of all students and society.